Stage 1: Discovery

 This class will be very hands on and tactical, giving you exposure to the basic concepts of UI/UX, A/B testing, conversion funnels, SEO, SEM, Google Analytics, Google Webmaster Tools and much more.
 Expect to be working in groups in practical settings.
 There is not a textbook for this class -- guest speakers and lectures will provide the information and hands on exercises will provide the learning.
 Intellectual Property for Entrepreneurs (KIEI-935-B)

 Professor: James Conley

 This course addresses what entrepreneurs need to know to secure and leverage the intangible, knowledge based assets of their business.
-The course begins with a survey of various intellectual property forms for inventions, original expressions, source identifiers/brands and confidential information etc. We then explore the cost effective paths to registering these intangibles as patents, copyrights, trademarks, or secrets.
-Methods for leveraging IP ownership to realize investment and or exit from the business are reviewed.
+The course begins with a survey of various intellectual property forms for inventions, original expressions, source identifiers/brands, and confidential information, etc., and how they can be used to build a unique selling proposition.
+We explore the cost effective paths to registering these intangibles as patents, copyrights, trademarks, or securing same as trade secrets.
+Methods for leveraging IP ownership to realize investment and/or exit from the businesses are reviewed.
 Case studies explore entrepreneurship challenges in the electronics accessories, sound engineering, and consumer durable contexts.
 Business Law for Entrepreneurs (BLAW-911-A/B)

 Professor: Craig Bradley

 This course provides the would-be entrepreneur with a working knowledge of certain essential substantive areas of the law and the ability to work with and use lawyers effectively.
 The focus is on the practical legal considerations in forming and sustaining an entrepreneurial enterprise, including entity organization, not-for-profit securities laws, employment benefits, financing, taxation and intellectual property law.
 Global Governance for Privately Held Companies (KIEI -965)